-- Singapore’s economy was ranked significantly higher as the second most competitive in the world by the WEF in its ‘2018 Global Competitiveness Report’.
+- Singapore’s economy was ranked as the most competitive in the world by the WEF in its ‘2019 Global Competitiveness Report’.
 Singapore’s educational institutions were ranked as the world’s best and the country also received top recognition for its lack of corruption and government efficiency.
-Singapore was recognized as first and second respectively, for the efficiency of its goods and labor markets, second for its financial market performance, while its infrastructure is ranked as the second best in the world.
-The US was only one step behind Singapore, ranking #3 for overall competitiveness.
+Singapore was recognized as second and first respectively, for the efficiency of its goods and labor markets, second for its financial market performance, while its infrastructure is ranked as the best in the world.
+The US was only one step behind Singapore, ranking #2 for overall competitiveness.
 Factors that weakened the US’s position were the wasteful government spending, goods and market inefficiency and technology preparation.

-- The Heritage Foundation’s ‘2018 Index of Economic Freedom’ ranked Singapore in the second spot, ahead of the US, which was given the 12th rank.
+- The Heritage Foundation’s ‘2020 Index of Economic Freedom’ ranked Singapore in the first spot, ahead of the US, which was given the 17th rank.
 Singapore was ahead of the US in almost all areas including the ease of ability to start, operate and close a business; the ease of ability to trade across borders; the staunch protection of property rights and freedom from corruption.
 Taxation and government spending were two areas where the US ranked considerably poorly as compared to Singapore.
 Singapore’s top corporate income tax of 17% significantly lowers the US’s top corporate tax rate of 35%.
 Government spending contributed to 10.8% of Singapore’s GDP in 2017, while in the US it accounted for 36% of its GDP.

-- The US once again claimed the top position in the IMD’s ‘2018 World Competitiveness Yearbook’ claiming the position as the world’s most competitive economy.
-Singapore was not far behind, claiming the second slot.
+- Singapore claimed the top position in the IMD’s ‘2020 World Competitiveness Yearbook’ claiming the position as the world’s most competitive economy.
+US dipped to the 10th rank in 2020 from being 1st in 2018.